watacus/ChatApp/README.md

 # ChatApp
-A chat app fora university project.
+A chat app for a university group project.